 The Pharr Tennis Center is also pursuing SITES certification.
 The project team is using an integrated design process to protect, conserve, and restore the landscape and the ecosystem services it provides.
 These ecosystem services are essential benefits that the landscape provides to the surrounding community, such as managing stormwater, cleaning air, sequestering carbon, regulating climate, enhancing human health and wellbeing, and providing habitat for pollinators and other native fauna.
 The specific strategies pursued as part of the project’s SITES certification include managing 100% of stormwater on site, improving soil health, installing native and adapted landscaping, protecting heritage trees, providing spaces that support human health and wellness onsite, and using sustainable materials and construction processes.

 Art in Public Places

 A permanent artwork will be created as part of the Pharr Tennis Center rehabilitation.
 The City of Austin's Art in Public Places (AIPP) program facilitates this artwork process.
 The artist budget is $30,000 (all inclusive).
 Local artists were invited to apply by October 29, 2020 to be considered for this project.
-A jury of visual arts professionals (advised by community members and City staff) reviewed the applications.
-After selecting and interviewing finalists, the jury recommended artist team Rakhee Jain and Melissa Knight for the project.
+A jury of visual arts professionals (advised by community members and City staff) reviewed the applications and recommended artist team Rakhee Jain Desai and Melissa Knight for the project.
 The recommendation was approved by the AIPP Panel and Austin Arts Commission in December 2020.
-The approved artist team will be contracted by AIPP to design and create an artwork for the Pharr Tennis Center.
+Artists Rakhee and Melissa are currently under contract and are carrying out the community engagement phase of their design process.

 For questions, please contact AIPP Project Manager Alex Irrera by email or phone at 512.974.7860.